Computer-Aided-Navigation-Equipment/hardware/README.md

    - Capture an image and save it with a timestamped filename.
    - Measure the ambient and object temperature using the MLX90614 sensor.
    - Beep the buzzer for feedback.
-   - Upload the image to AWS S3 and store the URL in MongoDB.
    - Log the location, path, and temperature data in MongoDB.

 ## Notes